sepro/prokaryote-loader/readme.md

 # Animated loading web component

 Animated loader (built using stencil and gsap) that can easily be dropped into existing projects.
+Check out our [DEMO](sepro.github.com/prokaryote-loader)

     <prokaryote-loader></prokaryote-loader>